HUSKI3/Iota/README.md

 # Iota
 > A quick and easy monolith project management utility

-> PLEASE NOTE: This project is for TecTone23, so you will need to replace the configs that are built in with a plain version, as well as clean the cogs folder if you wish to use it!

 Iota provides a simple to use interface, you can either use the Console or the Builder modes.
 A Console is an interactive CLI utility which let's you call functions from your cogs or even build in there, while the builder is a single command which automates the building/testing/deployment processes.

 ### Console